Oahu, Hawaii Hiking – A Trip Report

 1. Housing is expensive – a small, fixer-upper of a single family home (1250 sqft) in Duck Key (mile marker 62) was seen listed at a whopping $595,000 – it was not on the ocean but, there are views from the upper bedrooms.

-2. The main industries are tourism and/or water based, if those are not your skill set, it may be hard to land a job.
+2. The main industries are tourism and/or water based, if those are not in your skill set, it may be hard to land a job.

 3. Most of the construction around Key West rests on stilts to avoid flooding – a harsh reminder that the elements are very much out there.